 Color: Although black is the most common color for kids' knee pads, you'll occasionally find pads featuring bright colors or bold prints.

 Check the size.
 Some types of knee pads come in various sizes.
-Others are one size only and are unlikely to fit all children, so check the measurements before buying.
+Others are one size only and are unlikely to fit all children, so check the measurements first.

 Fasten the knee pads correctly.
 The knee pads need to be fastened securely enough that they won't slip down but not so tightly that they restrict blood flow.